Delta Electricity - Mt Piper & Wallerawang

 Wallerawang, near Lithgow, NSW

-6 ML/d at both sites (Wallerawang upgradeable to 12 ML/d)
+6 ML/d at Mt Piper and Wallerawang (upgradeable to 12 ML/d)

-Result Delta Electricity’s reliance on local water sources is now substantially reduced and discharges of blow down wastewater to the environment practically eliminated.
+Result Delta Electricity’s reliance on local water sources was substantially reduced and discharges of blow down wastewater to the environment practically eliminated.